osama127001/Multinode-Cloudera-Cluster/README.md

        chmod +x /etc/rc.d/rc.local

+## 15. Install JDK for cloudera manager (all nodes)

+It is important to install JDK on all nodes, use the following command to install JDK on all nodes:

+       sudo yum install oracle-j2sdk1.8

-## 15. Configuring MySQL for Cloudera
+## 16. Configuring MySQL for Cloudera

 Installing and setting-up MySQL is different as the default database that is provided by ambari/cloudera is PostgreSQL, so follow the steps bellow to install SQL and Configuring it with Cloudera.